aryehof/dart-event/README.md

 [![Pub Package](https://img.shields.io/pub/v/event.svg?style=flat-square)](https://pub.dev/packages/event)

 This package supports the creation of lightweight custom Dart Events, that allow interested subscribers to be notified that something has happened.
-Provides a notification mechanism across independent packages/layers/modules.
+It provides a notification mechanism across independent packages/layers/modules.

 It is inspired by the `C#` language's implementation of `Events` and `Delegates`.